skypjack/entt/docs/md/links.md

     graphical backend (with
     [demo code](https://github.com/Green-Sky/imgui_entt_entity_editor_demo)).

-* Articles and blog posts
+* Articles and blog posts:
   * [Some posts](https://skypjack.github.io/tags/#entt) on my personal
     [blog](https://skypjack.github.io/) are about `EnTT`, for those who want to know **more** on this project.